go-zing/gozz-doc/docs/guide/plugins/wire.md

 If `set` was specified, object would be collected into independent `wire.NewSet` named `_${set}Set`, or use default global set named `_Set`.

-- You could use `!` prefix to do flexibly grouping, just like `go build -tags`。
+- You could use `!` prefix to do flexibly grouping, just like `go build -tags`.

 Example:`+zz:wire:set=!mock` / `+zz:wire:set=mock,unittest`